Scott Manley: Recognition

-In recognition for his work as a popular science communicator, asteroid 33434 Scottmanley was named after him.
+In recognition of his work as a popular science communicator, asteroid 33434 Scottmanley was named after him.
 The official was published by the Minor Planet Center on 18 May 2019 (M.P.C.
 114954).
 The outer main-belt asteroid was discovered by astronomers with the OCA–DLR Asteroid Survey in 1999.
-It is a member of the stony Koronis family and measures approximately 4.6 kilometers in diameter.
+It is a member of the stony Koronis family and measures approximately 4.6 km in diameter.